SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/04-HTCondor-Submitting.md

 $ cd tutorial-quickstart    # script and input files are inside this directory
 ~~~

-We will look at two files in detail: "short.sh" and "tutorial01.submit"
+We will look at two files in detail: `short.sh` and `tutorial01.submit`

 ## Job execution script ##